 Referred to as the ‘new kid on the block', Moranbah is one of the youngest towns in Queensland.
 Moranbah was specifically created for miners and their families and though the town has grown and developed, many have remained within their ‘home town' because of its rich charm and emanating warmth.

 Today Moranbah takes pleasure in an abundance of modern facilities.
-The town’s newly refurbished centre includes an interesting water feature and new child’s play area creating a relaxing atmosphere where you can enjoy a coffee break with friends at the local bakery while entertaining the kids.
+It is often described as the hub of the Isaac Region, offering most services you will find in the bigger towns.
+The town's newly refurbished town centre includes an interesting water feature and new child's play area creating a relaxing atmosphere where you can enjoy a coffee break with friends at the local bakery while entertaining the kids.

-Things to do include tours at Peak Downs Mine, Bridled- Nailtail Wallaby Statue, musical Railway, table and chairs, 50th Anniversary mural, Federation Walk and Grosvenor Rest Area, Grosvenor Complex and Isaac River Rest Area.
+Things to do include tours at Bridled- Nailtail Wallaby Statue, musical Railway, table and chairs, 50th Anniversary mural, Federation Walk and Grosvenor Rest Area, Grosvenor Complex and Isaac River Rest Area.

 Financially assisted by Queensland Government Centenary of Federation Grant, and in-kind support from the local community, this sculpture was commissioned by sculptor Adriaan Vanderlugt.
 The wallaby, known locally as the flashjack was thought to be extinct until it was rediscovered in 1973.
 Since then the extensive breeding program established by Queensland Parks and Wildlife has seen small numbers released back into the area and the reestablishment of wild populations.

 To view this sculpture head to Moranbah's Town Square Park.